A Guide to Pet Cremation, Urns & Memorials

 The most common setup you'll find when working with most pet crematoriums will include:

-- The memorial room - This is where you'll choose your pet's urn and be able to browse the available keepsakes that the crematorium has available.
-Some keepsakes will even allow you to use some of your pet's ashes to be made into stunning pieces of jewelry or glass artwork.
+- The memorial room - This is where you'll choose your pet's cremation urn and be able to browse the available keepsakes that the crematorium has available.
+Some keepsakes will even allow you to use some of your pet's ashes to be made into stunning pieces of cremation jewelry or glass artwork.

 - Business office - This is where you'll be able to sit down and plan out the details of your pet's cremation, discuss your specific wants and desires.

 - Viewing room - While many pet owners will choose a private cremation where there are no witnesses to the process (it can be quite difficult for some people to handle), pet crematoriums that do offer a witnessed cremation will have a room dedicated for viewing the process.